The Persecution of the Jews

 Rome was a republic from the 6th century BC until it became an empire in the 1st century BC and had its first emperor.
-In 63 BC it became the fourth great empire of the ancient world, the mightiest of them all.
-The Jews came under Roman rule, but they still practiced their own laws and religion.
-In a way controlled by the occupying Romans.
+In 63 BC, it became the fourth great empire of the ancient world, the mightiest of them all.
+The Jews came under Roman rule, but they still practiced their own laws and religion, controlled by the occupying Romans.

 Rome had been fighting wars with Greece on many fronts and for centuries.
 Rome defeated them when in 168 BC at Pynda, at the battle of Cynoscephalae, Greece fell.